How To Get a Council House Quicker

 The conditions to bid council house -

-The local authority can place restrictions on bid and take offers only from a specific group of bidders like bidding can be allowed only to the homeless applicants or families of a certain size.
+The local authority can place restrictions on bids and take offers only from a specific group of bidders; bidding can be allowed only to homeless applicants or families of a certain size.

 Once the council accepts bids from all the interested parties, it can make an offer to the applicant with the highest priority.

-Many such homes are sold to the tenants where the cost of the dwelling is often 40 to 60% discounted off the market value and the proceeds are not considered sufficient to cover up the replacement costs.
+Many such homes are sold to tenants where the cost of the dwelling is often 40 to 60% discounted off the market value, and the proceeds are not considered sufficient to cover the replacement costs.

-The affordability of financing the social sector and its value for money has been questioned where certain studies find that subsidization of private rent is a more cost-effective and flexible way to meet the growing need of housing of the low-income group than providing the council housing.
+The affordability of financing the social sector and its value for money has been questioned and certain studies find that subsidization of private rent is a more cost-effective and flexible way to meet the growing need for housing of the low-income group than providing council housing.